 The China Offices seeks to accomplish these objectives by:

-Engaging with regulatory authorities, industry, academia, multilateral organizations, non-governmental organizations, and other relevant institutions to increase the FDA’s understanding of China’s regulatory framework and processes and share information about FDA science-based regulations and requirements;
+- Engaging with regulatory authorities, industry, academia, multilateral organizations, non-governmental organizations, and other relevant institutions to increase the FDA’s understanding of China’s regulatory framework and processes and share information about FDA’s science-based regulations and requirements;

-Conducting risk-based, commodity-specific inspections to meet the requirements of FDA legislative mandates; and
+- Conducting risk-based, commodity-specific inspections to meet the requirements of FDA’s legislative mandates; and

 Focus on China

-Drugs and medical devices are overseen by the National Medical Products Administration, which reports to the State Administration of Market Regulation.
-NMPA is responsible for conducting drug registration and approvals and provides guidance to provincial authorities and works with provincial level investigators to assign inspections of clinical trial facilities and international inspections.
+Drugs and medical devices are overseen by the former China Food and Drug Administration (CFDA) now the National Medical Products Administration (NMPA), which reports to the State Administration of Market Regulation (SAMR).
+NMPA is responsible for conducting drug registration and approvals, provides guidance to provincial authorities and works with provincial level investigators to assign inspections of clinical trial facilities and international inspections.

-Imported and exported food are regulated by the General Administration of China Customs.
+Imported and exported food are regulated by the former General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ) now the General Administration of Customs, China (GACC).
 GACC is also responsible for registering companies that export.
-Registration includes annual inspections to ensure the registered companies that export regulated products to the U.S. are compliant with U.S. requirements.
+Registration includes annual inspections to ensure that registered companies exporting regulated products to the United States are compliant with U.S. requirements.

 - FDA's Global Efforts to Protect Patients and Consumers from Unsafe Products